jaalto/project--emacs-epackage-template/README.rst

     git commit -m "Initial import"      # Save into version control

     # Let Git know about Github
-    # This the "git://" URL that you wrote down in step 3
+    # This the "git://" URL that you wrote down in step 4

-    git remote add github git@github.com:<your github login>/project.git
+    git remote add github git@github.com:<your github>/project.git

     # Push your changes to Github

     git push github master

 That should be all.
 For more information about Git, see: